Voggastur/full-stack-framework-project/README.md

 For this project I used the Boutique Ado project we did in the last stage of Code Institute as groundwork and I added the models;
 Review, Question and Answer.

-Userprofiles now have an image_url to show a little image next to their reviews, a default user image was taken from facebook to prefill this field.
+Userprofiles now have an image to show next to their reviews, a default user image was taken from google to prefill this field on user registration.

-I foregone the FAQ accordion implementation since I want to show the answers directly upon viewing the page.
+I foregone the FAQ accordion implementation for complexity issues and the answers show directly upon viewing the page.
+The number of questions listed is not expected to be immense, but in that case an accordion could help save window space, I might implement it in the future

-Answers must be posted by an authenticated admin, but questions can be posted by any logged in user.
+Answers on the FAQ page must be posted by an authenticated admin, but questions can be posted by any logged in user.
-This means that questions will be posted and then wait for an answer, until the admin inspects the page and inputs an answer, a default muted text explains that the question is waiting for a response from admin, until the admin adds an answer by clicking a button visible only to the admin.
+This means that posted questions will initially have a small muted paragraph below saying it's waiting for an answer until admin interaction.
+An Add Answer button is visible only for the authenticated superuser.

-My initial plan was to have a landing site for presentation and products in another app, then I worked on a layout of showing products directly on the frontpage.
+My initial plan was to have a landing site for presentation and products in the same app, then I changed my mind and separated the home app from the products, as the case is for the foundation app Boutique Ado.
+Because I was concerned with increasing complexity.
-In the end I implemented the former plan in any case, because of concerns with increasing complexity when implementing products with the home app.

-Nearing the end of my development I created two users for testing my features, Rick and Morty, with two images from the rick and morty tv series.
+Near the end of my development I created two users to test my features, Rick and Morty, with two images from the rick and morty tv series.
 Both Rick and Morty have left 2 reviews each.
+Both Rick and Morty have put up questions on the faq page, which the site administrator account also have put up answers to.

 <a href="#TableContents">Back to Table of Contents</a>